 At this point, it’s unclear how soon (if ever) recreational marijuana use will be legal in Australia.
 At the moment, the government is still churning over how to properly handle the medical market: no surprise, since the medicinal cannabis industry only really started budding at the beginning of 2017.

 Today, the Australian government is focused on creating legislation around the various aspects of the industry that come into play with medicinal legalization, like providing a supply.

 At the moment the government is importing medical marijuana from international suppliers in order to meet the demand, but in order to make the system efficient (and lucrative), it’s imperative that they create a clear path for Australian growers to enter the market.

 The first business legally allowed to grow pot in the country is the Cann Group, who also received one of the country’s first cannabis research licenses.
 As the industry bulks up, however, Australia is doing its best to bring medical marijuana into the country from overseas.
-Health Minister Greg Hunt has announced that the nation will be making provisions to allow for quicker importation to support the cancer and epilepsy patients who rely on the drug in the time being.
+Health Minister Greg Hunt has announced that the nation will be making provisions to allow for quicker importation for medical consumers.

 Despite the lack of current focus, it’s likely that Australia will turn back to argument over recreational legalization in the near future.
 It’s clear that there could be huge financial implications in the taxation of cannabis, but the legalization stands to be a boon for the government in another substantial way: aiding law enforcement.